sfu-cmpt340/KIIND/README.md

 ├── 2d grid CNN pipeline         ## 2D collage/grid CNN and related functions
 ├── models                       ## the model hooked up to the website ├── models2                      ## other models
-├── MRI Model Builder            ## model building script/notebook
+├── MRI Model Builder            ## model building scripts/notebooks
-├── public                       ## stylesheets, images
+├── MRNet-v1.0                   ## some sample data to test the website with ├── public                       ## stylesheets, images
 ├── scripts                      ## additional scripts
 ├── uploads                      ## stores the uploaded data from the website ├── views                        ## html pages
-├── website_test_data            ## some sample data to test the website with ├── README.md                    ## You are here
+├── README.md                    ## You are here
 ├── requirements.txt             ## python libraries to run the script on the website ├── requirements2.txt            ## python libraries to run the model training/evaluating scripts